keijiro/Lasp/README.md

 How To Use
 ----------

-LASP Loopback uses a custom audio effect to route audio signals into the plugin.
+LASP Loopback uses a custom audio effect ("LASP Loopback") to route audio signals into the plugin.
 This audio effect has to be added to one of the audio tracks in the audio mixer used in the scene.
-Typically, it's added to the master track.
+Typically, the master track is chsen for the input.

 ![screenshot](https://i.imgur.com/7U11DwK.png)

-The basic functionalities of LASP Lookback are almost the same to the original LASP plugin.
+The basic functionality of LASP Loopback is almost the same to the original LASP plugin.
 Please refer to the documentation in the original branch for further usage.

 TIPS
 ----

 LASP Loopback can be used with [KlakLASP].
-It's convenient to create audio reactive behaviors.
+This combination is convenient to create audio reactive behaviors.

 [KlakLASP]: https://github.com/keijiro/KlakLasp